guptapranabh/thermo-detect/README.md

   hence a custom dataset must be used for each individual equipment.
   As the scope of this project increases, these issues will be resolved

+- Does not explicitly support MacOS yet, although it should technically work if you are an experienced developer

 ## Getting Started

 ### Prerequisites